delijati/quickbot_bbb/README.md

 ## Command Set

-* Check that the ultrabot is up and running:
+* Check that the bot is up and running:
   * Command

 		"$CHECK*\n"